MBSR Standards of Practice

 It is in part from this orientation, which differs considerably from traditional medical or psychiatric

-models, which orient interventions as specifically as specifically as possible to particular diagnostic
+models, which orient interventions as specifically as possible to particular diagnostic

 categories, that the generic and universal qualities of MBSR stem.
 Of course, stress, pain, and